 Step 2: Select Coding

 Select Coding from the Curriculum Packs section of your My DE homepage.
-You can also access Coding from any page using the menu in the upper left corner.
+You can also access Coding from the Global Nav menu in the upper left corner.

 Step 3: Choose a Coding Language

 Choose where to begin based on your students’ level and prior knowledge.
-Most new learners will start with Block Coding, a visual language which has been designed to teach students to write code using visual blocks.
+Most new learners start with Block Coding, a visual language designed to teach students to write code using visual blocks.

 Step 4: Explore Lessons in Learn

-In the Learn section, a carefully planned sequence of lessons gradually builds up students’ coding, debugging and computational thinking skills, guiding them to create captivating, fully functional apps using visual blocks.
+In the Learn section, a carefully planned sequence of lessons gradually build up coding, debugging and computational thinking skills - this guides students to create captivating, fully functional apps.

 Step 5: Review Lesson Supports

-Each lesson is supported by a lesson plan and video, which you can access from the lesson index. *Please note: Lesson plans are only viewable if you are accessing the service with a teacher account.
+Each lesson is supported by a Lesson Plan, Example App, and Lesson Video.
+Access these supports from the lesson index.
+Note that Lesson plans are only viewable if you are accessing the service with a teacher account.

 Step 6: Navigate Lesson Steps

-Lessons comprise a series of different steps to help students learn, practice and apply coding concepts.
+Lessons consist of steps to help students learn, practice, and apply coding concepts.

-Students drag code blocks from the code wall onto the canvas, where they can be connected together to create complete code sentences.
-When they hit Run, they can see the output of their code on the stage area on the right, and any bugs or errors will be highlighted in the console.
+Students drag code blocks from the code wall onto the canvas where they connect together to create complete code sentences.
+Hit Run to see the output of code on the stage area on the right.
+Any bugs or errors are highlighted in the console.

 Step 7: Apply Your Learning

-In the final Build step of each lesson, students can add objects and blocks to create their own scenes, with no pre-defined structure – and they can export these into the free code area, to enhance them with additional code blocks, or download and save for later.
+In the final Build step of each lesson, students add objects and blocks to create their own scenes, with no pre-defined structure.
+They can export these into the free code area and enhance them with additional code blocks, or download and save for later.

 Step 8: Free Code Opportunities with Create